vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 title: "Semantic Text Search: Quick start "
 ---

-The main goal of this tutorial is to investigate the possibility of providing out of the box semantic search capabilities to text applications with as little application specific tunning as possible.
+The main goal of this tutorial is to add out-of-the-box semantic search capabilities to text applications with as little application specific tunning as possible.
 In order to do that, we will first describe the data used, the metrics of interest and important baselines that will be used to judge our results.

 Once that is done we will show how to use pre-trained text embeddings to match documents based on the distance between query and document embeddings by using the Vespa operator that implements nearest neighbor search.
 It is shown that the pre-trained embeddings indeed carry significant information about query-document relevance.

 However, in an unexpected turn of events, our analysis start to show that the [MS MARCO dataset](https://microsoft.github.io/msmarco/) is more biased toward term-matching signals than we thought was the case at the beginning of our experiments.
-We try our best to show the evidence we found to support this claim and are open to discuss with the research community and re-evaluate this conclusion based on feedback.
+We try our best to show the evidence we found to support this claim and are open to discuss and get feedback from the research community.

 We then show how an efficient Vespa implementation of the WAND algorithm called [weakAND](/using-wand-with-vespa.html#weakand) is extremely effective when dealing with datasets biased towards term-matching signals.
-We conclude that, although pre-trained semantic vectors indeed show promising results for out of the box semantic search, we ideally want to investigate their power and limitations on datasets that are less biased towards term-matching signals.
+We conclude that, although pre-trained semantic vectors indeed show promising results for out-of-the-box semantic search, we ideally want to investigate their power and limitations on datasets that are less biased towards term-matching signals.

 ## A note on the data